cathal0317/CathOS/README.md

     ╚██████╗██║  ██║   ██║   ██║  ██║██║  ██║███████╗██╗██║╚██████╔╝
      ╚═════╝╚═╝  ╚═╝   ╚═╝   ╚═╝  ╚═╝╚═╝  ╚═╝╚══════╝╚═╝╚═╝ ╚═════╝

-This is my brief portfolio website showing skill stacks and previous projects!
+This is my brief portfolio website showing my interest, skill stacks and previous projects!